tianzong2019/myvimrc/vim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an enhancement for the plugin
+about: Suggest an idea for this project
-title: ''
-labels: enhancement

 ---

-**Motivation**
+**Is your feature request related to a problem?
+Please describe.**

-_A clear and concise description of what currently is hard to do._
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**Request and Purpose**
+**Describe the solution you'd like**

-_A clear and concise description of what you want to happen.
-Possible fit criteria._
+A clear and concise description of what you want to happen.

-**Alternatives**
+**Describe alternatives you've considered**

-_A clear and concise description of any alternative solutions or features you've considered._
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.